It describes what domestic abuse is, its hidden impacts, and how the church can begin to respond.

 Survivor Stories - A reading and discussion questions

-The 'Power and Control Wheel' has been used for many years to describe the central power and control dynamic that operates in many kinds of abusive relationships.
+The 'Power and Control Wheel' has been used for many years to describe how the hub, the dynamic of power and control, acts as the driver in an abusive relationship.
 Abuse is not always physical or sexual; there are many other ways that unhealthy power and control is used in a relationship.
 By contrast, the 'Equality Wheel' shows characteristics of a relationship that is based on equal value and respect.
 The 'Faith Leaders Wheel' shows how churches and faith communities can make a positive difference in preventing and responding to abuse in relationships.

 Power and Control Wheel (National Center on Domestic and Sexual Violence, 2006)